rgrinberg/opium/README.md

 ## Documentation

+For the API documentation:

 - Read [the hosted documentation for the latest version][hosted-docs].
 - Build and view the docs for version installed locally using [`odig`][odig]:
   `odig doc opium`.

+For examples of idiomatic usage, see the [./examples directory](./examples) and the simple examples below.

 [hosted-docs]: https://rgrinberg.github.io/opium/
 [odig]: https://github.com/b0-system/odig

 ## Examples

-All examples are built once the necessary dependencies are installed.
-`$ dune build @examples` will compile all examples.
-The binaries are located in `_build/default/examples/`
+Assuming the necessary dependencies are installed, `$ dune build @examples` will compile all examples.
+The binaries are located in `_build/default/examples/`.

+You can execute these binaries directly, though in the examples below we use `dune exec` to run them.

 ### Hello World